24900524/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

 1.Import the required library and read the dataframe.

-2.Write a function compute Cost to generate the cost function.
+2.Write a function computeCost to generate the cost function.

-3.Perform iterations of gradient steps with learning rate.
+3.Perform iterations og gradient steps with learning rate.

 4.Plot the Cost function using Gradient Descent and generate the required graph.

 ## Program:
 ```
-DEVELOPED BY: DHARSHINI S N
+Developed by: DHARSHINI S N
-REG NO: 212224230062
-Developed by: DARSHINI B
-RegisterNumber: 212224230051
+RegisterNumber: 212224230062

 import numpy as np
 import pandas as pd